Skip to Content

 Cyclists on roadways in Tennessee have the same rights and responsibilities as drivers of cars and trucks under Tennessee law.
 Bicycles are considered vehicles and share the rights to the road.
 However, drivers are not always on the lookout for bicycles.

 At Witherington Injury Law, we know how to fight to get you the fair settlement you deserve following a traumatic accident.
-If you’ve been hit by a car while riding a bike, no matter the circumstance, you are entitled to compensation and aid.
+If you’ve been hit by a car while riding a bike, no matter the circumstance, you may be entitled to compensation and aid.
 Our Nashville bicycle accident lawyer, Patrick D. Witherington, can help.

 Call our Nashville bicycle accident lawyer at Witherington Injury Law today at (615) 697-6503 or contact us online to get started with your free consultation.